BTR (album): Singles

-"Til I Forget About You" was officially released as lead single on September 21, 2010 but a week later, on September 29, 2010 the promotional single was finally released as physical CD Single in the U.S., making it the first ever official commercialized single.
-The tracklist included the album version, and the B-side song "Famous".
+"Til I Forget About You" was officially released as the lead single on September 21, 2010 and as a physical CD single on September 28, 2010 in the U.S., making it the first ever official commercialized single.
+The track list included the album version, and the B-side song "Famous".

-"Boyfriend" was released as second single for digital download as well as mainstream radio on February 15, 2011.
+"Boyfriend" was released as the second single on digital platforms as well as mainstream radio on February 15, 2011.
 The single version features Snoop Dogg.
 However, the album version is done solely by the band.
-Another version of the song leaked, which featured vocals from rapping duo New Boyz.
-"Boyfriend" so far peaked at seventy-two on the Billboard Hot 100, becoming their most successful song to date.
-"Boyfriend" made it to number thirty on the Billboard Pop Songs chart in April 2011.
+Another version of the song was later released, which featured vocals from rapping duo New Boyz.
+"Boyfriend" peaked at seventy-two on the Billboard Hot 100, becoming their highest charting song to date.

-The third and final single, "Worldwide", was only released over seas as both digital, and physical single.
-The tracklist included the album version, and a remix from the song "Till I Forget About You".
-Although it didn't debut on the Billboard Hot 100 singles chart in the US, it peaked at number 81 on the German Top 100 singles chart on August 19, 2011.
+The third and final single, "Worldwide", was only released outside of North America as both a digital and physical single.
+The track list included the album version, and a remix of the song "Til I Forget About You".

 Promotional singles

-"Big Time Rush" was released on December 3, 2009, as the first promotional single to promote the airing of the new series.
-It became a minor digital hit, when digital downloads led to its debut at number sixteen on the Bubbling Under Hot 100 singles chart and sold 215,000 copies in the US.
+"Big Time Rush" was released on November 29, 2009, as the first promotional single to promote the airing of the new series.
+It debuted at number sixteen on the Bubbling Under Hot 100 singles chart and sold 215,000 copies in the US.
 "Any Kind of Guy", "Halfway There", "Famous" and "City Is Ours" were also released as promotional singles.
 "Big Time Rush" and "Any Kind of Guy" sold 215,000 and 94,000 copies respectively in the US as of 2010.

 Other songs

-"Big Night" wasn't released as single, but peaked 79 on Billboard Hot 100 during the week of the album's release due to over 46,000 downloaded copies sold.
-The song debuted at seventy-nine on the chart, making it their second highest charting single to date, with "Boyfriend" being their highest (at number seventy-two on the chart).
+"Big Night" peaked 79 on Billboard Hot 100 during the week of the album's release due to over 46,000 downloaded copies sold.